How To Tell If A Watermelon Is Ripe

 When is the best time to buy watermelon?

 Late summer is the best time to buy a watermelon.
 This is when they are in season and at their peak of ripeness.
-It’s important to know how to store melons to help maintain their freshness.
+It’s important to know how to store watermelons to help maintain their freshness.

 The best time to buy watermelon is in the morning if you’re picking it up from a farm.
 This is because they have been sitting out in the sun all day and are at their sweetest.

-How to pick a ripe watermelon: Look for a watermelon that has a dull, matte finish.
-Avoid ones with shiny, waxy skin as this means they are not ripe yet.
 Also, check for a uniform shape and size as this indicates it was picked at the peak of ripeness.
-Finally, give the watermelon a thump – it should have a deep hollow sound indicating that it is nice and juicy on the inside!
+Finally, thump the watermelon – it should have a deep hollow sound indicating that it is nice and juicy on the inside!

 FAQ